alankarmisra/tablegen-tutorial/chapter-03-introduction.md

 In the context of MLIR, TableGen files you write will describe different components of the compiler allowing an MLIR backend to generate C++ classes and helper functions for your compiler.
 This approach is quicker, cleaner, and more efficient than writing the C++ classes yourself.
 It also encourages adherence to certain guidelines, as we’ll explore in later chapters, leading to a more consistent development process.

-{% hint style="info" %}
+!!!note
     You can even write your own custom backend, though this won’t be covered or necessary in our case.
-{% endhint %}

 ### Why do I need to learn a new language?